 Brett Polegato's artistic sensibility has earned him the highest praise from audiences and critics: “his is a serious and seductive voice” says The Globe and Mail, and The New York Times has praised him for his “burnished, well-focused voice” which he uses with “considerable intelligence and nuance.”
 He appears regularly on the world's most distinguished stages including those of Lincoln Center, La Scala, the Concertgebouw, the Opéra National de Paris, Glyndebourne Festival Opera, the Lyric Opera of Chicago, Houston Grand Opera, the Teatro Real, Roy Thomson Hall, the Kennedy Center and Carnegie Hall, and has collaborated with conductors such as Yannick Nézet-Séguin, Daniele Gatti, Andris Nelsons, Bernard Haitink, Seiji Ozawa, Jeffrey Tate, Marc Minkowski, and Martyn Brabbins.
 He can be heard as soloist in the Grammy Awards’ Best Classical Recording of 2003 - Vaughan Williams’ A Sea Symphony (Telarc) with the Atlanta Symphony Orchestra under the baton of Robert Spano.

 Brett begins his 2017/2018 season begins with a series of concerts in Toronto: in October, he sings Bruckner's Te Deum and Beethoven's Choral Fantasy with the Pax Christi Chorale and in November, returns to the Toronto Symphony Orchestra for more performances of Jeffrey Ryan's Afganistan: Requiem for a Generation.
 Handel's Messiah is the focus for December, when Mr. Polegato performs the work with the Calgary Philharmonic Orchestra, the Newfoundland Symphony Orchestra, the Tafelmusik Baroque Orchestra and Choir, and finally, Symphony Nova Scotia in Halifax.
 The beginning of 2018 will find the popular baritone in a series of operatic roles, both old and new: in January, he celebrates 25 years with the Vancouver Opera, where he makes his role debut as Belcore in L'Elisir d'Amore.
 He also celebrates 25 years with Pacific Opera Victoria with his performances of Marcello in La Bohème in February.
-In March, he travels to Florida to sing Il Conte Almaviva in Le Nozze di Figaro.
-He rounds out his busy season with performances of Beethoven's Ninth Symphony with the Thunder Bay Symphony Orchestra and a recital in Toronto for Off-Centre Salon.
+In March, he travels to Florida to sing Il Conte Almaviva in Le Nozze di Figaro and in April, performs Beethoven's Ninth Symphony with the Thunder Bay Symphony Orchestra.
+He finishes his busy season in June with two debuts: Balstrode in concert peformances of Peter Grimes with the Vancouver Symphony, and the Celebrant in performances of Bernstein's Mass with the Orchestre National de Lille in France.

 Brett's 2016/2017 season began in July when he created the role of Father Thomas Nangle in John Estacio's new opera, Ours, for Opera on the Avalon in St. John's, Newfoundland.
 The opera was written to commemorate the 100th anniversary of the Battle of Beaumont-Hamel, to pay tribute to the men and boys who gave their lives that fateful day, and to honour the work of Father Nangle.
 In October, he appeared as Paolo in Verdi's Simon Boccanegra with Pacific Opera Victoria, then travelled directly to Italy to reprise his critically acclaimed portrayal of Kurwenal in Tristan und Isolde for the Opera di Roma with maestro Daniele Gatti.
 In January, he made a long-awaited return to the Vancouver Symphony Orchestra to sing the baritone role in Jeffrey Ryan's Afganistan: Requiem for a Generation.
 In February, Mr. Polegato appeared once again with the Calgary Philharmonic Orchestra in performances of Brahms' Ein Deutsches Requiem and, after a series of recitals across Canada in March, returned home to sing Jesus in Elgar's The Apostles with the Pax Christi Chorale.
 He concluded his international season in July at the Festival de Lanaudière where he made his role debut as Amfortas in Wagner's Parsifal under the baton of Yannick Nézet-Séguin.